 You Have Ideas… Now You Got To Keep Them!

-When I first started blogging back in 2007, one of the biggest mistakes I made was forgetting great ideas I had come up with.
+When I first started blogging back in 2007, one mistake I commonly made was forgetting all of the great ideas I had come up with.

 The solution is dead simple: Keep a list.